adamsilver/maintainablecss.com-jekyll/_chapters/02-semantics.md

 If you have utility non-semantic classes that describe the look then when you edit one of these classes, they will propagate to every single element with that class.
 Knowing CSS as you do, do you feel comfortable that the propagation didn't cause unexpected problems elsewhere?

-Semantic class names are unique, so when editing one, you *can* feel comfortable that your change only applies to the module in question as you intended, making maintainance easier.
+Semantic class names are unique, so when editing one, you *can* feel comfortable that your change only applies to the module in question as you intended, making maintenance easier.

 ## Because you don't want to be afraid to update code.

 Directly linked with the previous point about regression, when you don't feel comfortable touching code, you end up causing problems or being afraid to touch it at all.
-Therefore you end up with redundant code, increasing maintainance issues.
+Therefore you end up with redundant code, increasing maintenance issues.

 ## Because it helps automated functional testing.